cab-1729/Pandoc-Themes/CONTRIBUTING.md

 + evangelion, solarized, rubrication - ```pdfborder``` has too much padding.
 The underline needs to be closer to the text to better resemble ```href``` in html.
 + cobalt - ```marginpar``` needs to be aligned with the heading.
++ all - formatting needs to be applied on level 6 headings.
+Pandoc does [not](https://github.com/jgm/pandoc/issues/8069) support it yet.